eeng/mercurius/README.md

 - Store some trx-id in deposits/withdraws related to transfers
 - Simulator, place orders around current price
 - Add simulation test invariant: Users without pending orders should have reserved 0 in their wallets
-- Change the in-memory-wallet-repo to be indexed by [user-id, currency]